 Stephanie Stahl Hamilton is an Arizonan having spent her early childhood years on Navajo Tribal Lands.
 She’s married to Derek Hamilton, a middle school teacher in TUSD.
-Twenty-three years of marriage has blessed them with three children and two dogs.
+Twenty-five years of marriage has blessed them with three children and two dogs.

 Stephanie worked tirelessly to collect signatures in order to refer SB1431 to the ballot as Proposition 305 to reverse the voucher expansion law passed in 2017.
 She served as the Regional Lead for Save Our Schools in 2018 to stop expansion and the lack of regulation in the voucher expansion system.